sofastack/sofastack-doc/sofa-mesh/en_US/Home.md

 1. Replace Envoy with MOSN that is written with Golang;
 2. Merge Mixer into the data plane to address the  performance bottlenecks;
 3. Enhance Pilot for a more flexible service discovery mechanism;
-4. Add support for SOFA RPC and Dubbo.
+4. Add support for SOFARPC and Dubbo.

 The following figure shows the architectural differences between SOFAMesh and Istio: